oss-aspen/Rappel/.github/ISSUE_TEMPLATE/visualizations.md

 A clear and concise description of what the proposed visualization is and its connection to dash app design.
 Ex.
 This visualization is for the community page of the dashboard to give the perspective of [...]

 **Describe the perspective you'd like the final visual to give** A clear and concise description of the type of graph or metric thats to be created.
-Also include as specifcs on what data from augur should be used
+Include specifcs on what data from augur should be used and link to plotly graph

 **Acceptance criteria for the issue and visualization to be complete**
 - [ ] Augur Querry